Panasonic FZ2500 versus Canon G9 X

 Both the FZ2500 and the G9X have zoom lenses build in.
 The FZ2500 has a 24-480mm f/2.8-4.5 optic and the G9X offers a 28-84mm f/2.0-4.9 (focal lengths in full frame equivalent terms).
 Hence, the Panasonic provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Canon.
 The G9X offers the faster maximum aperture.

 So what conclusions can be drawn?
-Is the Panasonic FZ2500 better than the Canon G9 X or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Panasonic FZ2500 or the Canon G9 X – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).